mapbender/mapbender-documentation/en/functions/search/search_router.rst

 .. image:: ../../../figures/search_router_example_dialog.png
      :scale: 80

 The element title (*Title*) is Search.
-It is againg diplayed as a title in the sidepane.
-The checkbox is unchecked, because the element is is implemented into the sidepane and not as a button.
+It is again displayed as a title in the sidepane.
+The checkbox is unchecked, because the element is implemented into the sidepane and not as a button.
 The *Timeout factor* is set to 2.
-The fields *Width* and *Height* are filled, but they wont be used in this application, because the element is configured in the sidepane.
+The fields *Width* and *Height* are filled, but they won't be used in this application, because the element is configured in the sidepane.
 It is implemented via the ``+`` -Symbol and *Routes* into the search, called (*Title*) Mapbender User.
 The yaml-Configuration of the Element is written in *Configuration*.
 In Completion it reads:

 .. code-block:: yaml